 Commercial banks

-Commercial banks are the most well-known and cater to both individuals and businesses.
-They offer accounts, loans, mortgages, and payment cards.
-These banks form the core of daily payment transactions and are the primary financial partner for most customers.
+Commercial banks are the best known and focus on both individuals and businesses.
+They offer accounts, loans, mortgages and payment cards.
+These banks form the core of everyday payment traffic and are the primary financial partner for most customers.

 Savings banks